 TIP: If the underlying app or site has the capability to render content in multiple languages, a Journey can fail even if a page element has a high reliability score in the Journey primary language.
 For such apps or sites, you may need to create translations of page elements.
-For information, see Translation/localisation of Journey content and Translation of an Application or Web Site here.
+For information, see Translation/localization of Journey content and Translation of an Application or Website here.

 How to use precise selection

 To increase the selection accuracy, you can use the mouse combination Ctrl+Alt+mouse wheel (or touchpad movement).
 This will enable you to correctly go through all items of the page, if you aren't able to select them by just hovering on the wanted item.

 Every page element has an ID, but there is no way for Newired to determine if an ID can be trusted enough to continue a Journey and run a Step.

 For every Site, you should consult with the developers or support personnel of the underlying application or website to determine if page element IDs can be trusted.
 For example, some IDs may be automatically generated and change when the page is refreshed.
 In such cases, you need to tell the Newired system not to trust element IDs.

 In the portal, open the Site and select the Site Settings tab.

 Scroll the page to show the Trust page element IDs option.